tyherzog/TCP-Project/README.md

 # TCP-Project
-# This is to test the functionality of Visual Code with github
+This project is a simplified version of TCP sliding windows protocol.
+Its sole purpose is to showcase logic behind a sliding windows algorithm by sending dummy segments and monitoring the sent, received, and goodput metrics.